-Before you buy a card, check the maximum size that your device can accept.
-Dash cams are particularly limited - most will take up to 32GB, the limit of the SDHC standard - but most phones will support up to 256GB, with some up to a massive 2TB.
+The first choice is capacity.
+You'll want to check how large a card your device will accept.
+Some dash cams will take up to 32GB only, because that's the limit of the SDHC standard - but most phones will support up to 256GB, thanks to the SDXC standard, with some supporting up to a massive 2TB.

 Do I need a specific card for a camera or a phone?

 Short answer: yes.
 Longer answer: some cards are so good, they're capable of recording 4K video in your GoPro but will also give great performance in your phone.